LR-QD80-A-1

 Datasheet.

 Complete technical specifications for the Lirith QuadDrive 80A (MPN: LR-QD80-A-1).
-Print-friendly — use your browser's print function to generate a clean spec sheet for evaluation reviews.
+Print-friendly.

 Electrical